-What are the indications for Microneedling?
+What conditions are suitable for Microneedling?

-Microneedling can be used for a number of conditions, including
+Microneedling can be used for a number of conditions, including the following:

 - Vampire facelift (with injection of PRP or HA into the skin)